Do Keyword Rich Domains Still Work?

 Not As Versatile

 When it comes to selecting a domain for a business, it is important to leave room open for growth.
 For example, if you are starting a plumbing company, you might be tempted to put the word “plumber” in the title.
 Over time, what if you decide to expand your business to also include electricians?
-You would have been much better off chosing a URL that could leave room for growth.
+You would have been much better off choosing a URL that could leave room for growth.
 More often than not, domains with a lot of keywords are limiting and won’t allow for this growth.

 No Room for Growth